BKinya/BKinya/README.md

 ### Hi there 👋

-I am Beatrice Kinya, an Android Engineer and Author for Android team at raywenderlich.com.
+I am Beatrice Kinya, Author for Android team at Kodeco and and Android Engineer.
 I am passionate about developer communities.
 I give talks and write blogs on things Android and Kotlin.
 In my spare time, I enjoy crochet and knitting

 ### Articles/Blogs